dejanr/direnv-trap-EXIT/README.md

 ```

+### Current Behavior:

-When direnv is enabled:
+Given that direnv is enabled:

 ``` sh
 $ direnv allow
 ```

-### Current Behavior:

-Entering directory with direnv allowed, trap is invoked :
+When we enter directory, trap is invoked :

 ``` sh
 $ cd projects/direnv-trap-EXIT